Roval-Benny/Note-Book-MVC/readme.md

 Ef Core DbContext is responsible to generate the respective database and table using Code first approach.

 ### Problem Statement
-In this case study: Keep Note Step 2 we will create an application that requires us to implement four functionalities.
+In this case study: Note Book we will create an application that requires us to implement four functionalities.
 They are as follows:
 1. Display the list of existing notes from the database.
 2. Add a new Note.
 3. Delete Note